SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 ## Example

-In this example we will create `tree` of integers.
+In this example we will create a `tree` of integers.

 Node class consists of 3 attributes: `int key`, `Node left` and `Node right` and a `constructor` that takes a value as a parameter and assigne it to the `key` attribute.